NIPKaart/disabled-parking/README.md

 ## About

-This project makes it possible to download and upload parking data from municipalities to NIPkaart.
+This project makes it possible to download and upload parking data from municipalities to the [NIPkaart][nipkaart] platform.

 ## Supported cities